learn-co-curriculum/css-selectors/README.md

 }
 ```

 This selects an element with matching class attribute name.
-This selector is indicated by the preceeding `.` dot (period).
+This selector is indicated by the preceding `.` dot (period).

 ```html
 <span class="thick">I'm thick</span>